Veto vs Multifactor

 - Share any online account via a link

-- Read-only mode prevents credential exposure
+- Read-only mode limits credential exposure

-- Instant revocation without password resets
+- Fast revocation without password resets

-- Audit trail of who accessed what
+- Decision record of who accessed what

 - Post-quantum encryption for credential storage